Odia Ofeimun at 70: My Life, Literature and Struggle -

 Despite the manner of leaving Awolowo as his private secretary, you still hold him in high esteem.
 You have never spoken ill of the man.
 Could you speak on this?

 I was very well brought up, I can tell you this.
 I lived with my grandparents, and as I told you, they did not rough handle us.
 We were very privileged children.
 We were treated well.
 And so we needed to have self- respect and we respected ourselves.
-I sit with my cousin, Isaac.
-Even when we were righting, we fought like normal children, not with the viciousness we sometimes saw on the streets.
-And then there is something about having someone ahead of you who is doing well.
+I sit these days with my cousin, Isaac.
+Even when we were fighting, we fought like normal children, not with the viciousness we sometimes saw on the streets.
+And then there is something about having people ahead of you who were truly exemplars, who behaved well.
 My grandfather was doing well.
 He lived a very normal life.
-The only thing I know he did: he womanized.
-He was very good at it.
-But he was good at it in a very normal, traditional, cultured way.
-He was not a reckless man.
-When he felt strongly about it, he married the woman.
+One thing I know he did: he liked good people.
+In his house of many wives, he kept order of the kind that looking back, it was a marvel how he managed it between truly tough women.
+Even in his old age, he was very good at it.
+He was good at it in a very normal, traditional, cultured way.
+Non drinker, or smoker, he was a very sane man, no recklessness.

-Polygamy was the banner under which he did everything.
-We grew up in that environment.
-And he was always a man who wanted the community to make good.
+Polygyny was the banner under which he ran the household.
+The children of the house ate from door to door under his aegis until they were grown up.
+We grew up in an environment that always had something to do with building for the community.
+He was always a man who wanted the community to make good.
 He became the Oniha, the chief of the town (it’s a hereditary title).He became the Baba Egbe of the church.
 And he became the oldest man in my village.
-He took all the titles in strides in the sense in which he tried to do everything correctly.
-He would look at people and he would say, “That one.
+He took all the titles in stride in the sense in which he tried to do everything correctly.
+He would look at people and say, “That one.
 He is not an honest man.”
-I will tell you of a big man who was taking over lands that belonged to the community and came to him.
+One big man who was taking over lands that belonged to some other in the community and came to him.
 Everybody appeared to have agreed with him.
 But when he came to my grandfather, he looked at him and said,”We answer the same name.
 But let me advise you.
 That land does not belong to you.
-This other man is the owner of the land.”
+That man is the owner of the land.”
 Now, in many societies you won’t find a man who will stop you from going to court by simply coming to you to say, “For God’s sake your case is not good.
-Even i you win it, it’s an immoral victory.”
-My grandfather was that kind of man who would look you in the face and tell you the hard bitter truth and walk away without listening to rumours.
-Now, it is important that when you have forerunners who do things right, you learn as much as possible about the best things in them.
-My grandfather would have hated my guts if because of something that happened to me in person I denied values and good things that I have always supported.
-What is man’s life worth that he should use recrimination to deal with clear matters requiring conscience and civility?
-They used to be a virtual culture of peop;e saying I am not in Awolowo’s camp, because if you say you are in Awolowo’s camp, the northerners who run government will give contracts that are not due to you.
-Now, I did not want to find myself having to deny good things I believed in simply because I was offended by people with whom I worked.
+Even if you win it, it’s an immoral victory.”
+My grandfather was that kind of man who would look you in the eye and tell you the hard bitter truth and walk away without listening to rumours.
+Now, it is important that when you have exemplars who do things right, you learn as much as possible about the best things in them.
+My grandfather would have hated my guts if because of something that happened to me in person I denied values and good things that I hadalways supported.
+What is a man’s life worth that he should use recrimination to deal with clear matters requiring conscience and civility?
+To come to it, there used to be a virtual culture of people saying I am not in Awolowo’s camp, because if you say you are in Awolowo’s camp, the northerners who ran governments will give you benefices or contracts that are not due to you.
+Now, I did not want to find myself having to deny good things I believed in simply because I was offended by people with whom I had worked.
 No. I would not be able to look myself in the face.
-If I ound myself abusing things I have always believed in, things I acquired before I became Awolowo’s private secretary, things I believed human beings should do, I would start running those things down because I quarreled with my boss, with my employer.
+If I found myself abusing things I always believed in, things I acquired before I became Awolowo’sprivate secretary, things I believed human beings should do, to start running those things down because I quarreled with my boss, with my employer.
 No way.
-I wasn’t going to let myself live that.
-And the reason I cannot live that is that I have very strong views about the savebility of my environment, of my country.
+I wasn’t going to let myself livelike that.
+And one reason I cannot live like that is that I have very strong faith in the future.
+I am never afraid of the future.
+No matter the difficulties, I see and look for where human will can triumph.
+I have strong views about the save-ability of my environment, of my country.
 I have never doubted it that Nigeria could be saved.
-I have always believed that this country was eminently saveable.
-And that all it required is for right minded people, no matter how few, to agree between themselves on a solution And if they agree between themselves and they are consistent in their pursuit, they will achieve it.
-Nigeria happens to be a leader-centred society.
-If you are successful, and people see you succeeding by pursuing that goodness, they eventually come to you.
-Even those who hated Awolowo’s guts, when there was a crisis, they all moved to Awolowo’s side because they knew he wasn’t going to be changing on an everyday basis
+I have always believed that Nigeria is eminently saveable.
+And all that it requires is for people, to be right-minded and no matter how few, to agree between themselves on a solution that will make things work.
+If they agree between themselves and they are consistent in their pursuit, they will achieve it.
+Nigeria happens to be a leader-centredsociety.
+If you are successful, and people see you succeeding by pursuing some goodness, they come to you.
+Even those who hated Awolowo’s guts, when there was a crisis, they all moved to Awolowo’s side because they knew he wasn’t going to be changing on an everyday basis.
+His correctness set a tradition that even his enemies openly admired but didnt concede due to the politics of loot-hunting.